scottbreenmsft/scripts/Intune/Microsoft 365 Apps/Detection/README.md

-# Microsoft 365 Detection Script
+# Microsoft 365 Apps Detection Script

 Use this script to detect an installation of Microsoft 365 apps when deployed using the Office Deployment Tool wrapped in an Intune Win32 app.